Kvento/IVCap_Editor/README.md

 ## Usage

 ### Launching the Application
-- Simply double-click on `VidCap.bat`
+- Simply double-click on `IVCap_Editor.bat`

-### Loading a Video Folder
+### Loading a Image or Video Folder
-- Drag and drop a folder with .mp4 videos into the application window.
+- Drag and drop a folder with .jpg /.png /.mp4 files into the application window.
 The list of videos will appear in the left sidebar.

-### Selecting a Video
+### Selecting an Image or Video
-- Click on a video in the sidebar to play it in the main window.
+- Click on an image or video in the sidebar to play it in the main window.
-- Edit the caption text in the text field below the video.
+- Edit the caption text in the text field below the preview.
 Changes are saved automatically.

 ### Settings
 - **Language and Theme**: Click the settings button (⚙️) in the top right corner to change the language or switch between light and dark themes.